 7. Take Them on the Go

-Make toting graham crackers, marshmallows, and chocolate to the campfire easier with a s'mores caddy.
+Now that you've got your s'mores game plan down, make toting graham crackers, marshmallows, and chocolate to the campfire easier with a handy s'mores caddy ($21, Amazon).
 The box comes with separate compartments for all your supplies, right down to the roasting sticks.
 It's an easy way to see if you have everything you need before you head out, especially if you're planning to camp.